bguiz/blog.bguiz.com/src/documents/reactpubposts/2017-02-large-project-pre-planning.md

 [![https://pbs.twimg.com/profile_images/477397164453527552/uh2w1u1o.jpeg](https://pbs.twimg.com/profile_images/477397164453527552/uh2w1u1o.jpeg)](https://twitter.com/iamdevloper)

-Instead, I wrote a script that converts Trello's exported JSON into a an Excel spreadsheet:
+Instead, I wrote a script that converts Trello's exported JSON into an Excel spreadsheet:

 [trello2charts](https://github.com/bguiz/trello2charts)

 It is heavily customised to the particular way in which I like to use Trello, which is to use the following entities to achieve a three-level hierarchy:
 Lists -> Cards -> Checklist Items

-Feel free to use it yourselves if this approach is compatible with yours.
+Feel free to use it too, if this approach is compatible with yours.

 This script enabled me to use a much better tool for the job, and export to the required format whenever necessary.